Gabriel2409/obsidian_notes/Hashmap.md

 ## Implementation

-- Hashmaps can be implemented using arrays under the hood.
+- Hashmaps (Hashtable) can be implemented using arrays under the hood.
   - When the hashmap is created, an array of given size is initialized and the memory is reserved.
   - Even when the hashmap is empty, the array still takes up memory